 Due to the condition of Germany post WW1 and the effect of hyper inflation, Franke negotiated the purchase of a large plot of land on the outskirts of Braunschweig for quite literally next to nothing.
 This was to be the location of the new Rollei company and works.

 The proposed camera, the Rolleiflex TLR, was designed from the beginning to be the most robust, reliable, well built camera money could buy.
 Heidecke moved to an almost all aluminium construction with mechanical shutter so that the camera would operate in the harshest of conditions.
-It was suggested that he wanted to avoid the issues surrounding the more traditional bellows designs that were popular at the time and susceptible to failure or degradation over time.
+It was suggested that he wanted to avoid the issues surrounding the more traditional bellows designs that were popular in the market but susceptible to failure or degradation over time.

 Launched in 1928, having only made 11 units, the Rolleiflex was an instant hit with orders coming in at a scale that the company could not keep up with.
-In 1936 a cheaper version called the Rolleicord was release and apparently was so popular that over two million units were sold.
+In 1936 a cheaper version called the Rolleicord was released and proved so popular that over two million units were sold.
 Both models were extremely successful and built a reputation for reliability and quality.